-Cranberries grow in marshes.
+Cranberries grow in marshes and are often water-harvested.
 When the berries are ripe and ready to pick, they float in the water.
 Being on the water’s surface exposes them to more sunlight.
 This may increase their nutritional value.

 Read on to find out how drinking cranberry juice can benefit your health.

-Cranberries contain proanthocyanidins, a compound commonly found in plants.
-It’s believed that this compound can help prevent UTIs by stopping bacteria from attaching itself to the lining of the urinary tract.
-If the bacteria can’t grow and spread, it can’t cause an infection.
+Cranberries contain proanthocyanidins, a class of compounds commonly found in plants.
+It’s believed that these compounds can help prevent UTIs by stopping bacteria from attaching to the lining of the urinary tract.
+If bacteria can’t grow and spread, an infection is unable to develop.

-Unfortunately, research about cranberry juice has been mixed.
-Some studies show cranberry juice to be effective in reducing the risk for UTIs, while others have found that it isn’t an effective treatment.
+Unfortunately, research on cranberry juice has been mixed.
+Some studies show cranberry juice to be effective in reducing the risk of UTIs, while others have found that it isn’t an effective treatment.

 More research is still needed to determine the exact benefits.

-Cranberries also contain phytonutrients.
-This gives them an anti-inflammatory property.
-Inflammation plays a role in damaging blood vessels over time.
-The damaged vessels then attract plaque, causing atherosclerosis.
+Cranberries also contain other phytonutrients with anti-inflammatory properties.
+Inflammation plays a role in damaging blood vessels over time, including the arteries.
+The damaged arteries then attract plaque, causing atherosclerosis.

 Phytonutrients in cranberries could help guard against inflammation, delaying the process and offering protection against heart disease.

 A 2019 study in men who are overweight and have obesity showed that the daily intake of a high-polyphenol cranberry beverage for 8 weeks improved several risk factors for heart disease.